grafana/mimir/docs/sources/architecture/querier.md

 > **Note**: Currently, only `memcached` backend is supported.
 The Memcached client includes additional configuration available via flags that begin with the prefix `-blocks-storage.bucket-store.metadata-cache.memcached.*`.

-Additional flags for configuring metadata cache begin with the prefix `-blocks-storage.bucket-store.metadata-cache.*`.
-By configuring TTL to zero or a negative value, caching of given item type is disabled.
+Additional flags for configuring the metadata cache begin with the prefix `-blocks-storage.bucket-store.metadata-cache.*`.
+By configuring the TTL to zero or a negative value, caching of given item type is disabled.

 _The same memcached backend cluster should be shared between store-gateways and queriers._